-A change is happening in communities throughout the U.S. Where postwar suburban communities put young families at a distance from their elders, the number of intergenerational households has steadily risen since 1980.
+A change is happening in communities throughout the U.S. Postwar suburban communities put young families at a distance from their elders, but the number of intergenerational households has steadily risen since 1980.
 A Pew Research study found that a record 64 million people, or 20% of the U.S. population, live with multiple generations under one roof.
 Part of this trend can be attributed to growing Asian and Hispanic populations, as these families are more likely to combine households of older and younger generations of adults.

 Housing developers have taken notice.
 Eli Spevak wrote for AIA about the “cottage cluster” neighborhood he developed with partner Zach Parrish in Portland, Oregon.
 These types of neighborhoods share gardens, courtyards, and often club houses that serve as a common recreation and gathering area.
 Spevak deliberately designed his community to appeal to young families as well as empty nesters who were downsizing.

 Walkways with gentle grades and no steps are walker-friendly as well as stroller-friendly.
 Outdoor areas that accommodate play structures for kids as well as quiet spots for elders rounds out the community plan.

 Read the article: Friends of all ages: Life in a multigenerational community